William3Johnson/handbook.status.im/src/finance/expense-reimbursements.md

 It's essential that you carefully read the following instructions to get reimbursed and so we can file expenses correctly.
 In order to get your expenses reimbursed correctly and in time you will need [Expensify](https://www.expensify.com/) to report and store the expense receipts, and add these expenses to your monthly invoice sent to `billing@statusm.im`.

-In addition to these notes, you can also view our video walkthrough [here](https://youtu.be/04YB_Xz48E8).
+In addition to these notes, you can find a guide [here](https://docs.google.com/document/d/1UX9uizHnJDXZjghiXiBGUexrQxxaiyv3-KpyKfHYJKU/edit#) and you can also view our video walkthrough [here](https://youtu.be/04YB_Xz48E8).

 ## How to report expenses through Expensify